 Shirley: Food.
 Clothes.
 Diapers.
 Rides to doctor’s appointments while my boyfriend looks for work.
 I find pro-lifers only care about the baby before they’re born.
 They’re not so hot on caring for them afterward.

 Christi: I would love to help out by giving you rides.
 My organization also loves to provide food, clothes, and diapers.
 You can also check out websites like Choice 42.
 They regularly organize Amazon Gift registries where people can buy gifts for expecting mothers.
 The Human Defense Initiative is another site.
 Sometimes pro-lifers do drop the ball.
 But there are more resources out there for women than the pro-choice movement would like you to think there are.

 Shirley: Maybe I will give it a chance then.
 Thank you for taking the time to talk to me.

 Christi: You’re welcome.

 Christi is doing the most pivotal thing pro-lifers can do in this situation: demonstrate in tangible ways she cares about Shirley and her unborn child through the whole pregnancy and beyond.
 This is what Everlast is ultimately calling us to do.
-But unlike the message of the song which equates support with just accepting their choice, we have a third alternative which is to give her what she needs to raise a healthy child.
-Stephanie Gray suggests a few other ways.
+But unlike the message of the song which equates support with just accepting a woman’s choice to kill her kid, we have a third alternative which is to give her what she needs to raise a healthy child.
+Gray suggests a few other ways.